ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 	add ssl hsmkey <KeyName> -hsmType SAFENET -serialNum 	<serial #> -password <password>
 	```

-	Where `keyName` is the name of the key created on the IBM© Hardware Security Module (HSM) with the CMU utility.
+	Where `keyName` is the name of the key that is created on the IBM© Hardware Security Module (HSM) with the CMU utility.
 The `serialNum` parameter is the serial number of the partition in question.
 The `password` parameter, as before, is the password of the partition on which the keys are present.

-	The `Internal error` message is expected due to the increased time it takes to complete this step.
+	The `Internal error` message is expected due to the increased time that it takes to complete this step.
 The key should be properly added.
 However, any other error messages you receive should be addressed.
     {: note}

-3. Confirm the key was added:
+3. Confirm that the key was added:

 	```sh
 	> show ssl hsmkey